 In the years preceding World War II, the National Theatre was managed in turn by Juliusz Osterwa

 , Kazimierz Kaminski, Jan Lorentowicz, Emil Chaberski and Stefan Krzywoszewski.
-During the 1933/34 season, administration was handed over to the Towarzystwo Krzewienia Kultury Teatralnej (Society for the Encouragement of Theatre Culture), and in 1936 the aged Ludwik Solski
+During the 1933-1934 season, administration was handed over to the Society for the Encouragement of Theatre Culture, and in 1936 the aged Ludwik Solski

 and Wilam Horzyca

 .
-Between the two world wars, the theatre focused on contemporary Polish dramas, mounting productions of plays by Szaniawski
+In this interwar period, the theatre focused on contemporary Polish dramas, mounting productions of plays by Szaniawski

 .
 Osterwa directed a famous production of Zeromski's My Little Quail Has Flown